-The number of property units sold in 2017 was significantly ahead of 2016 with a large portion of the sales being new properties such as Cassia, Laguna Park and the Company's latest offering, Angsana Beachfront Residences.
-The Group is hopeful property sales performance will improve even further going forward if economic and political stability remains.
+The number of property units sold in 2018 was significantly ahead of 2017 with a large portion of the sales being new properties such as Cassia, Laguna Park and the Company's latest offering, Dhawa Phuket.
+The Group seeks to maintain strong property sales performance going forward if economic and political stability remains.
 Areas of focus will include:

-- Selling the already completed property sales inventory. - Penetration into newly emerging regional markets such as the People's Republic of China, continued focus on currently strong markets such as Russia and having collateral in several different languages. - Offering a good mix of products i.e. more profitable and high-end products such as Angsana Beachfront Residences and also affordable products such as the Cassia residences and holiday apartments, Laguna Park projects comprising town homes and detached homes, and developing competitively priced products for both primary and secondary home buyer segments. - Organizing exhibitions and road shows in key potential markets such as Russia, Singapore, Hong Kong and People's Republic of China. - Introducing innovative promotions and incentives such as long-term payment plans. - Continuing to improve our excellent after sales service services.
+- Selling the already completed property sales inventory. - Penetration into newly emerging regional markets such as the People's Republic of China, while maintaining strong sales to existing markets such as Russia. - Increased offsite sales activities (sales channel partners and regular events and roadshows) as described above - Having collaterals in several different languages and increased online / digital marketing. - Offering a comprehensive range of properties to suit all budgets and maintaining competitively priced products for both investment and/or lifestyle buyer segments. - Introducing innovative promotions and incentives such as long-term payment plans. - Continuing to improve our excellent after sales service services.